Effective immediately. Subject to change without notice, particularly if house prices move.

 You are welcome to share your score, copy your verdict, and post it wherever you like.
 We encourage this.
 Attributing results to "science" when sharing on social media is technically inaccurate but spiritually correct.

 These terms are governed by the laws of England and Wales, which seems appropriate given the subject matter.
-Any disputes shall be resolved in the courts of England and Wales, ideally somewhere with decent parking and a good independent coffee shop nearby, though we would obviously prefer a Waitrose with a café counter.
+Any disputes shall be resolved in the courts of England and Wales, ideally somewhere with decent parking and a good independent coffee shop nearby, though we would obviously prefer a Waitrose with a cafรฉ counter.

-These terms were last updated in April 2026.
+These terms were last updated in May 2026.
 They will be updated again whenever something important changes, or whenever the author thinks of something funnier to say about golf.